 Here are the indicators that your roof should be re-shingled or replaced to maintain your home’s defense against the elements:

-- Shingles are visibly worn: Are so many of the colored granules gone that your roof looks like it has bald spots?
+- Shingles are visibly worn: Are there so many of the colored granules gone that your roof looks like it has bald spots?
 While the shingles might still be keeping moisture out, a lack of reflective granules allows excess heat into your home, raising the temperature inside your house and increasing your air conditioning costs.
-Furthermore, once exposed, the underlying asphalt will soon dry out and crack, and then your roof will be susceptible to rain.
+Furthermore, once exposed, the underlying asphalt will soon dry out and crack, and then your roof will be susceptible to leaks.

 - Shingles are cupped and curled: